Bogtrotter72/Udvartana-Sports-Therapy-Clinic/README.md

     (2008, p.28) suggest that the positive symbolism attached to the colour include healing, growth, success and youth.
 </p>
 <p>
     The lack of navbar and collapsed menu were chosen to provide a feeling of space and freedom.
+The cards on the landing page do not dominate but also create a sense of space.
+This is counterated by the use of box-shadows to break up, what would otherwise be a large amount of whitespace.
 </p>

 <h2>Features</h2>